ObiBaratt/kanban-board/README.md

 - Add testing: This is connected to the above, but having baseline tests to make sure a new change doesn't break anything would be a huge improvement.
 - Minimalistic mobile version: A full Kanban Board isn't useful, but a clean "zen" mode where it just has your Work-In-Progress cards displayed (potentially with an option to add a WIP if there isn't one via dropdown) could be useful if the board is being utilized for a non-tech project (or as the open window in your phone so when you get distracted and pick it up to waste time you get sent back to work).
 - General cleanup.
 I was so happy to be able to deploy this that I left some legacy code, unused functions, and commented out code that could do with some tidying.
+- Project toggle to allow different boards to load depending on which project is active.